Love Destiny 2 (TV series)

+Production

 Initially, Arunocha Panupan, the producer, appointed Mai Phawhat Panangkasiri, the director from the first part, to direct it, but later changed to Saraswati Wongsomphet, the director of Shadow of Love, to take over the role.

-The fitting of the actors' clothing was on September 30, 2021, and the buangsuang ceremony on Thursday, November 4, 2021 at Nong Khaem Studio.
+The fitting of the actors' clothing was on September 30, 2021, and the blessing ceremony on Thursday, November 4, 2021 at Nong Khaem Studio.
 Saraswati gave an interview with the Bangkokbiz newspaper that 40-50 queues have already been filmed but has to be halted intermittently due to the COVID-19 pandemic.

 On Monday, October 10, 2022, the first teaser trailer was released alongside other television series.

+On October 5, 2023, the drama organizers and actors, held another drama sacrifice to mark the auspicious time before broadcasting at the Channel 3 studio, Nong Khaem.
+For Love Destiny 2 to Love Destiny, it is the first Thai drama to have IP rights registered to prevent copying and commercial use, with the copyright registration covering everything from the drama to expanding advertising and various content in the future.